Voices in a pandemic: Children's lockdown experiences applied to recovery

 The project team includes:

-- Associate Professor Toity Deave (Faculty of Health and Applied Sciences)
+- Associate Professor Toity Deave (College of Health, Science and Society)

-- Dr Sara Williams (Faculty of Environment and Technology)
+- Dr Sara Williams (College of Arts, Technology and Environment)

-- Dr Deepak Gopinath (Faculty of Environment and Technology)
+- Dr Deepak Gopinath (College of Arts, Technology and Environment)

-- Dr Laura Fogg-Rogers (Faculty of Environment and Technology)
+- Dr Laura Fogg-Rogers (College of Arts, Technology and Environment)

-- Dr Verity Jones (Faculty of Arts, Creative Industries and Education)
+- Dr Verity Jones (College of Arts, Technology and Environment)

 co-working with socially engaged artist, Luci Gorell Barnes.